kind-0/nsecbunkerd/README.md

 bunker://npub1tj2dmc4udvgafxxxxxxxrtgne8j8l6rgrnaykzc8sys9mzfcz@relay.nsecbunker.com
 ```

-You can visit https://app.nsecbunker.com/ to administrate your nsecBunker remotely.
+You can visit https://app.nsecbunker.com/ to administrate your nsecBunker remotely, or explore `nsecbunkerd`'s CLI
+to find the options to add and approve keys from the CLI.

 ## Hard setup:
 (If you installed via docker you don't need to do any of this, skip to the [Configure](#configure) section)